-By Ronald Poort, CCO, Solutions, DSV
+June 2022 - By Ronald Poort, Executive Vice President, DSV

 Traditionally, warehouse automation has been considered an anathema to supply chain flexibility and resilience.
 But by rethinking how warehouse automation offerings are shaped and provided, I believe it is time to rethink this misconception.
-Today, we can bring warehouse automation and increased flexibility to businesses and support their growth– even during times of disrupted supply chains.

 Despite the increased need for flexibility and fast-changing markets, the demand for warehouse automation is on the rise